 And this was the last part of the original short story.
-This scene also appears in Calling All Retrievers, though of course in script form.
-It's chapter 8, but I don't have chapter numbers for aRiE.
-That might be part of the reason I have trouble keeping it organized...
+The flashback scene also appears in Calling All Retrievers, though of course in script form.

 As Slick and his Pokemon camped on the banks of Route 110, Lightning found himself sitting in the shade of a tree, listening to the whirrs of bicycles crossing the steel bridge overhead A little ways off, Insyte and Rush were off bickering with each other as usual, while Shanala curled up on a rock and fell asleep.

-Leaving Rush, Insyte, Shanala, and Lightning to rest up after a particularly tough training session last night, Slick had gone out fishing with Leroy and Aohane earlier in the morning.
+Leaving Rush, Insyte, and Lightning to rest up after a particularly tough training session last night, Slick had gone out fishing with Leroy earlier in the morning.
 From Rush's and Insyte's comments, Lightning gathered that Slick was having little success.

 From between the tree's roots, the Pikachu watched the others idly with a yawn, relaxing in the cool breeze.
 It was nice to kick back and relax every now and then, watching time float by, alone with his thoughts.